 Your Universal Credit entitlement will be calculated monthly and, if entitled, you will be paid twice a month.
 This means your first payment will be for 50 per cent of your monthly entitlement with the rest following a couple of weeks later.

-If you would like to receive your Universal Credit in one monthly payment, the Department for Communities can discuss this with you once you have made your claim.
+If you would like to receive your Universal Credit in one monthly payment, DfC can discuss this with you once you have made your claim.

 An advance of your Universal Credit payment may be available once your identity has been verified.
 To apply for an advance, contact the Universal Credit Service Centre (the number will be available through your online account) or speak to your work coach.